min2ha/ukwa-site/content/target/58931/index.en.md

   "subject": "Brexit"
 }

-# Department for Exiting the European Union: David Davis' speech to the Suddeutsche Zeitung Economic Summit

 David Davis warns against "putting politics above prosperity" in Britain's post-Brexit relationship with the EU.
 In a speech in Berlin, the UK's Brexit Secretary outlined his hopes for a deal that "allows for the freest possible trade in goods and services".